1. Who is the real Donna Wichelman behind the books?

 6. What’s the biggest challenge a writer faces when writing a book?

-Where to start.
-Openings are the hardest to write, because they have to captivate your attention and make you want to read the next page.
+Where to start?
+The first page is always the hardest to write.
+It must grab your attention immediately or you will choose not to turn the page.
 That’s my job—to make the first page so compelling that you want to read the next one.

 7. Where do you get your inspiration for writing?

 I credit my faith and a love of history and culture for my inspiration.
-Oftentimes, it’s while traveling and getting to know a place that an idea will come to mind and I ask the question, “What if…?”
+Oftentimes, it’s while traveling and getting to know a place that an idea will come to mind, and I ask the question, “What if…?”
 That’s how the first book in my Singing Silver Mine Trilogy came about.
 I was standing on an overlook on the Dingle Peninsula, Ireland and envisioned a woman of poverty destined to emigrate to America.
+My current time-slip project came to mind while traveling in France on vacation and discovering a World War Two story that captured my heart.

 8. What does an average workday look like for you?

-My alarm usually goes off at 6 a.m.
-I make myself a cup of French press coffee and spend an hour in devotion and prayer.
-Afterward, I eat a sensible breakfast, workout, then try get to the computer by 8:30 a.m.
-I break for lunch, then it’s back to work until 4:30 p.m., when I start getting dinner together.
+During the weekdays, my alarm goes off at 6 a.m.
+I make a cup of French press coffee and spend an hour in devotion and prayer.
+Afterward eating breakfast, I work out, then get to my computer at 8:30 a.m.
+At noon, I join my husband for lunch, then it’s back to work until 4:30 p.m. when I put dinner together.

 9. What was your first novel?